ronanchris/YoutubeScribe/docs/API_REFERENCE.md

 | Endpoint | Method | Description | Request Body | Response |
 |----------|--------|-------------|-------------|----------|
 | `/api/extract-terms` | POST | Extract key terms from text | `{ text }` | Array of terms |

+## Interactive Transcript Highlighting Implementation

+The interactive transcript feature leverages the summary update endpoint to persist user-selected transcript highlights:

+1. **Client-side implementation**:
+   - The `TranscriptHighlighter` component (`client/src/components/interactive-transcript.tsx`) allows users to select text from the transcript
+   - When a user adds a highlight, the component calls `updateSummary(summaryId, { keyPoints: [...existingPoints, newHighlight] })`
+   - The component performs an optimistic update first, then persists the change to the database

+2. **Server-side implementation**:
+   - The PATCH endpoint at `/api/summaries/:id` handles updates to the summary properties
+   - The endpoint validates the user has permission to update the summary
+   - The storage layer's `updateSummary` method persists the changes to the database

 ## Error Handling